jperez210/sneakers/README.md

-This is a live website to purchase the shoes displayed on the website.
+This is a live website to purchase the shoes displayed.
 Please do not purchase.
 This is for demonstration purposes only.

 Thank you